Which parameter of the drawImage method specifies the image source?

-What does the onload event ensure before drawing an image on the canvas?
+What does the onload event handler ensure in HTML5 canvas?

-How do you scale an image using drawImage?
+How do you draw an image at coordinates (200, 200) on the canvas with dimensions 300x200 pixels using drawImage?

 How do you draw a cropped portion of an image using drawImage?